Graduate Student Admission

 Performance

 Applicants must submit a video recording of a live performance and include a program (PDF preferred).
-These required materials are uploaded through the School of Music Admission Application.
+These required materials are uploaded through the School of Music Admission Application. *Please note that DMA, organ candidates will not be accepted for the Fall 2025 admission cycle.

 Composition